 Mitra Sumara is New York City’s only Farsi Funk group.
-This international party band gets down with the vibrant pop and funk music of 60s/70s Iran, an infectious pre-Revolutionary sound which combined the beats of Fela Kuti, salsa, and disco with Middle Eastern melodies and flowery poetry.
+This international party band revives the vibrant Persian pop and funk music silenced by the Iranian Revolution.
+The popular music of Iran in the 60s and 70s combined disco, funk, and Latin beats, with Middle Eastern melodies and poetic lyrics.

-Mitra Sumara has played the Smithsonian Freer Sackler Asian Art Gallery and the John F. Kennedy Center Millenium Stage and Tropicalia Club in DC as well as New York City venues including National Sawdust, Le Poisson Rouge, Barbes, Alwan for the Arts, Brooklyn Bowl, Barbes, WestBeth, Clemente Soto Velez Cultural Center, Bar Chord, and Café Nadery.
+Mitra Sumara has performed at the Smithsonian Freer Sackler Asian Art Gallery and the John F. Kennedy Center Millennium Stage and Tropicalia Club in DC as well as New York City venues including National Sawdust, Le Poisson Rouge, Barbés, Alwan for the Arts, Brooklyn Bowl, Barbes, Nublu, DROM, WestBeth, Clemente Soto Velez Cultural Center, Bar Chord, and Café Nadery.

 "One of New York's most fascinating bands." - New York Music Daily

-Yvette Saatchi Perez- vocals Bill Ruyle - hammer dulcimer Julian Maile - guitar Jim Duffy - keyboards
+Yvette Saatchi Perez Massoudi- vocals Bill Ruyle - hammer dulcimer Julian Maile - guitar Jim Duffy - keyboards

 Peter Zummo - trombone NIkhil Yerawadekar - bass